 Historic Success for Bochum: RUB Team Advances to the Top 32 of the International Law-World Championship

-Washington D.C. / Bochum.
-The team of Ruhr University Bochum (RUB) has achieved the best result in its history at this year’s White & Case Jessup Cup, the World Championship in International Law.
+Washington, D.C. / Bochum.
+The team of Ruhr University Bochum (RUB) has achieved the best result in its history at this year’s White & Case International Rounds, the World Championship in International Law.

-The law-students Çağatay Maloğlu, Rafaela Rietz, Jessica Schäfer, Luis Zilm, and Cem Zor prevailed in a field of over 150 teams worldwide and reached the round of 32.
-While three RUB teams had previously qualified for the International Rounds in the long history of the Jessup, only one team before had managed to advance this far in the knockout stage of the competition, thus ranking among the Top 32 out of more than 800 participating universities.
+The law students Çağatay Maloğlu, Rafaela Rietz, Jessica Schäfer, Luis Zilm, and Cem Zor prevailed in a field of over 150 teams worldwide and reached the round of 32.
+While three RUB teams had previously qualified for the International Rounds in the long history of Jessup, only one team had previously managed to advance this far in the knockout stage of the competition, thus ranking among the top 32 out of more than 800 participating universities.

-Sensational Victory over Harvard and Outstanding Individual Performances
+Sensational Victory over Harvard and Outstanding Individual Achievements

-The International Rounds traditionally took place in Washington D.C. from March 28 to April 4.
-After a confident preliminary round with victories against teams from Puerto Rico, Afghanistan, and Saudi Arabia, the Bochum team achieved a real coup: with a sensational win over the highly favoured Harvard Law School, they secured a spot in the last 32.
-In a very close match against the University of Glasgow, the team was ultimately defeated.
+The International Rounds took place in Washington, D.C. from March 28 to April 4.
+After confident preliminary rounds with victories against teams from Puerto Rico, Afghanistan, and Saudi Arabia, the Bochum team achieved a major upset: with a sensational win over the highly renowned Harvard Law School, they secured a spot among the top 32 teams.
+In a very close match against the University of Glasgow, the team was ultimately narrowly defeated.

-In addition to the team-success, the Bochum students also shone in the special categories.
-The written submissions (Memorials) were recognised as the 15th best worldwide.
-There was also individual reason to celebrate: Rafaela Rietz was honoured as one of the 40 best oralists (36th place) of the entire competition.
+In addition to the team success, the Bochum students also achieved outstanding results in the special categories.
+Their written submissions (memorials) were recognised as the 15th best worldwide.
+There was also individual success to celebrate: Rafaela Rietz was ranked among the 50 best oralists (placing 36th overall) of the entire competition.

 Success through Team Spirit and Strong Support

-This Jessup season concludes with a historic milestone.
-This success was made possible through the intensive mentoring of the coaches Dilara Karmen Yaman, Stanislau Lashkevich, and Yari-Lasse Jäger (all IFHV), as well as the broad support of the Institute for International Law of Peace and Armed Conflict (IFHV).
-Special thanks go to Prof. Dr. Pierre Thielbörger, who once again supported the team with great personal commitment.
+This Jessup season concluded with a historic milestone.
+This success was made possible by the dedicated coaching and mentoring provided by the coaches Dilara Karmen Yaman, Stanislau Lashkevich, and Yari-Lasse Jäger (all from IFHV), as well as the broad support of the Institute for International Law of Peace and Armed Conflict (IFHV).
+Special thanks are due to Prof. Dr. Pierre Thielbörger, who once again supported the team with exceptional personal commitment.

 A Competition with International Prestige

-Founded in 1960 at Harvard University, the “Jessup” is the oldest and largest moot court in the world.
-Students argue a fictitious case before the International Court of Justice (ICJ) in English.
-After a five-month preparation period, during which written pleadings (memorials) for the Applicants and Respondents are prepared, the oral rounds follow.
+Founded at Harvard University, in 1960 the Jessup is the oldest and largest moot court in the world.
+Students argue a fictional case before the International Court of Justice (ICJ) in English.
+After a five-month preparation period, during which teams prepare written submissions for both the applicant and respondent sides, the oral rounds follow.

-This year, alongside the RUB (as the German National Champion), Bucerius Law School as well as the Universities of Hamburg and Heidelberg represented Germany in the USA.
+This year, alongside the RUB (as the German National Champion), Bucerius Law School as well as the Universities of Hamburg and Heidelberg represented Germany in the International Rounds.